Andre-Pham/Yonder/documentation/Balance Patches.md

 * `Foes`
     * Reduced health and damage across the board
         * *Enemies were starting with absurd amounts of health and attack, and it was just a massive delta between starting with nothing then getting OP stuff - loot and equipment has been adjusted as a counterbalance as described below*
+    * Increased scaling of health and attack
+        * *Enemies were too weak when transitioning to the next area - it made it too easy*
 * `WarriorClass`
     * Reduced starting health to 200 (from 300)
         * *Accounting for nerfed hostiles*